-Grantees must consult with private school officials during the design and development of the 21st CCLC program on issues such as how the children's needs will be identified and what services will be offered.
+Grantees must consult with private school officials during the design and development of the 21st CCLC program.
+This consultation must be documented.
+Consultation should include issues such as, how the children's needs will be identified and what services will be offered to private school students.
 Services and benefits provided to private school students must be secular, neutral, and non-ideological.